geminiworms/talyssagarden.github.io/_notes/what-is-digital-gardening.md

 The goal of digital gardening is to [create an environment that grows and evolves naturally over time](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/) and by doing so, the need for perfect content is eradicated.

-I'm also just a feind for long form content and I've been dissatisfied with current blogging platforms (but I will continue to maintain [mine](https://theruminant.substack.com/) for cohesive, developed prose).
+I'm also just a feind for long form content and I've been dissatisfied with current blogging platforms (but I will try to maintain [mine](https://theruminant.substack.com/) for cohesive, developed prose).
 I also wanted a reason to dabble in html/css and I figure that the best way to learn is by doing (see my scatterbrained [[colophon]]).

 #### Here's a running list of digital gardens I enjoy:
 1. [Alisa.wtf](https://alisa.wtf)